Client v5: BLE, BLE Hosting, HTTP, Jobs - Linux, MacOS, & Blazor Support! Full AOT, RX on BLE only & MANY other features!Check It Out

 Architecture

-Shiny is built around three core concepts: Services, Delegates, and Observables.
+Shiny is built around three core concepts: Services, Delegates, and Events.
 These form the foundation of every Shiny library and understanding them will help you use Shiny effectively.

 Shiny is designed as a unified framework — not a collection of independent plugins.
 Under the hood, it manages storage, logging, platform lifecycle hooks, and cross-platform utilities so you don’t have to.